SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Push Based Routing

-The push based routing is the more modern way to handle navigation.
+Push-based routing is the more modern way to handle navigation.

 This way allows us to show real **server-side data** this can help with SEO and Facebook Open Graph.

-The push based routing helps with **analytics** and also fix **hash tag issues**.
+The push-based routing helps with **analytics** and also fix **hashtag issues**.

-In this way, we can use the hash tag for what it is made, for the deep linking of sections of a long page.
+In this way, we can use the hashtag for what it is made, for the deep linking of sections of a long page.

 [/slide]

-[slide]
+[slide hideTitle]
 # History API

 The History API provides access to the browser **history** object.